percwg/perc-wg/double/draft-ietf-perc-double.md

   header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer cryptographic key.

-2. If the first half of the key is zero, skip the rest of the steps.
+2. If the packet carries repair data, skip the rest of the steps.

 3. Remove the inner authentication tag and the OHB from the end of the payload of the outer SRTP packet.